- Assets: $2,933,059,949 (2013)

 AECF today professes a commitment to: (a) “developing a brighter future for millions of children at risk of poor educational, economic, social and health outcomes”; (b) “strengthening families, building stronger communities,... ensuring access to opportunity”; and (c) “influenc[ing] decision makers to invest in strategies based on solid evidence” regarding “what works.”

-In practice, the Foundation generally views a greater amount of centralized government control over such domains as the health care services, employment, and personal incomes of American citizens.
-Thus it makes large numbers of grants to help federal agencies, states, counties, cities and neighborhoods create “more innovative, cost-effective responses to the issues that negatively affect children: poverty, unnecessary disconnection from family, and communities with limited access to opportunity.”
+In practice, the Foundation generally favors a greater amount of centralized government control over such domains as the health care, employment, and personal incomes of American citizens.
+Thus it issues many grants designed to help federal, state, county, city, and neighborhood-based agencies create “more innovative, cost-effective responses to the issues that negatively affect children: poverty, unnecessary disconnection from family, and communities with limited access to opportunity.”
 As the Capital Research Center puts it: “The groups receiving Casey grants all say they want to help families with children.
 But what they most have in common is the desire to advocate for more government-sponsored welfare entitlement programs....
 [The Foundation] now uses its grant dollars to support organizations that believe the best way to help children and families is to advocate for welfare assistance, job-training programs, public education, and other policies that make use of government mandates and tax dollars.”

-To persuade policymakers, program administrators, the news media, and other audiences to support innovations it regards as progressive, AECF spent a good number of years leading a consortium of philanthropies that provided funds to the Urban Institute for a comprehensive, nonpartisan research project called Assessing the New Federalism, which was initiated as a response to the welfare reforms that President Bill Clinton signed into law in 1996.
-Between 2000-12, AECF gave at least $17.5 million to this initiative, whose findings confirmed the Casey Foundation's bedrock belief that adequate incomes and childcare arrangements are best ensured by increased government spending and an expansion of federal welfare bureaucracy—i.e., a “new social safety net” consisting of both publicly and privately funded programs.
+In an effort to persuade political leaders, program administrators, the news media, and the American people to oppose any cuts in government welfare expenditures, AECF spent a number of years helping to bankroll Assessing the New Federalism, an Urban Institute research project that was launched in response to the welfare reforms that President Bill Clinton signed into law in 1996.
+Between 2000 and 2012, AECF gave at least $17.5 million to this initiative, whose findings confirmed the Casey Foundation's bedrock belief that increased government spending and an expanded federal welfare bureaucracy are vital to the adequate funding of America's “social safety net.”

 To address the problem of poverty (and its associated ills), the Casey Foundation in 1995 launched a “Jobs Initiative Program” to provide funding and support “for community-based initiatives” (in such fields as construction, healthcare, manufacturing, and teleservices) designed “to help young, low-income workers find meaningful jobs.”